JavierMedel/JavierMedel/README.md

-I'm **Javier Medel, MSc** — AI Engineer | Machine Learning Engineer | Generative AI Specialist
+I'm **Javier** and AI Engineer | Machine Learning Engineer | Generative AI Specialist
-📍 Toronto, ON • ✉️ msc.javier.medel@gmail.com • ☎️ (942) 380-5021
+Based in 📍 Toronto, ON
 🔗 [linkedin.com/in/javier-medel](https://www.linkedin.com/in/javier-medel/)

 ---